mohitsarin-tamu/Cycle-Gan-used-in-Bio-Metrics-Application/README.md

 of images of bio-metrics data of two different persons.

 Divide datasets as Train A and Train B , Test A and Test B accordingly.
+Datasets are stored in horse2zebra folder as Train A , Train B , Test A , Test B.
+Checkpoints will be made and saved accordingly.

 Prerequisites: